ngnjs/chassis-lib/README.md

 **ngn.min.js should ALWAYS be first.** It is responsible for namespacing and private methods used by the entire library.
 It's also ridiculously tiny.

+You can [generate a custom URL](http://www.jsdelivr.com/projects/chassis) with the JSDelivr CDN.

 You can see a list of all available [individual components](https://github.com/ngnjs/chassis-lib/tree/master/dist).
 Any file that _doesn't_ begin with `chassis.___` is an individual component.
 Keep in mind that some components rely on others.
 Since these dependencies may change as this library evolves, we've embedded